 The 6-pin mini-DIN connector can accommodate a PS/2 mouse or keyboard.
 Most PS/2 devices can operate from a 3.3V supply, but some older devices may require a 5VDC supply.
-A jumper on the Basys board (JP1) selects whether 3.3V or VU is supplied to the PS/2 connector.
-For 5V, set JP1 to VU and ensure that Basys is powered with a 5VDC wall-plug supply.
+A jumper on the Basys2 board (JP1) selects whether 3.3V or VU is supplied to the PS/2 connector.
+For 5V, set JP1 to VU and ensure that Basys2 is powered with a 5VDC wall-plug supply.
 For 3.3V, set the jumper to 3.3V.
 For 3.3V operation, any board power supply (including USB) can be used.

 Both the mouse and keyboard use a two-wire serial bus (clock and data) to communicate with a host device.
 Both use 11-bit words that include a start, stop and odd parity bit, but the data packets are organized differently, and the keyboard interface allows bi-directional data transfers (so the host device can illuminate state LEDs on the keyboard).
 Bus timings are shown in the figure.
+The clock and data signals are only driven when data transfers occur, and otherwise they are held in the "idle" state at logic '1'.
+The timings define signal requirements for mouse-to-host communications and bi-directional keyboard communications.
+A PS/2 interface circuit can be implemented in the FPGA to create a keyboard or mouse interface.